-If you take Introduction to philosophy as a stand-alone Individual course and pass with a mark of 50% or more, you may transfer to the CertHE.
-If you wish to transfer to the BA or DipHE, you must submit a new application and comply with the entrance requirements for that award.
+If you take Introduction to philosophy [PY1020] as a stand-alone Individual course and pass with a mark of 50% or more, you may apply to transfer to the CertHE.
+If you wish to transfer to the BA or DipHE, you must submit a new application and comply with the entrance requirements for that qualification.